vusause/ContainerAppsAzureMonitor/README.md

-## Azure Monitor Integration with Container Apps Demo
+## Azure Monitor Integration with Container Apps

+For this example we will be creating an Container App Environment with Azure Monitor Enabled and then create a Diagnostic Settings resource to export those logs to a Azure Storage Account.

 #### Prerequisite Resources